-When we embarked on Active School Flag, we expressed our commitment to maintaining our Extra-Curricular Programme which is primarily run by volunteer teachers and parents.
-In our school, we play table tennis, camogie, soccer, Gaelic football and basketball.
+When we embarked on Active School Flag in 2018, we expressed our commitment to maintaining our Extra-Curricular Programme which is primarily run by volunteer teachers and parents.
+In our school, we play table tennis, camogie, Gaelic football and basketball.
 We also participate in the 80m sprint and relays in East-Leinster Santry Athletics Meeting each year.
 We introduced soccer as a new extra-curricular sport in our school in 2019.
 That came about as a result of a query in our Suggestions Box!
 In the bottom right photograph above, we see our school's first ever soccer team , having just played a very sporting match against another school in our locality!

 Teachers are ensuring that the children in their classrooms get regular active breaks during the school day.
 Here are photos, taken in 2018, of children in various classrooms enjoying a kilometre run, GoNoodle, Just Dance and 10@10.

 In November 2018, we introduced our 5th Class Playground Leaders to our Infant Yard for Big Break each Friday.
-Ms. O'Neill teaches the Playground Leaders some of the games suggested on the Active School website and the girls then teach those games to the Infant classes.
+Ms. O'Neill taught the Playground Leaders some of the games suggested on the Active School website and the girls then taught those games to the Infant classes.
 In the above photo, 5th Class are learning 'Dusty Bluebells', 'The Grand Old Duke of York' and 'Mulberry Bush'.
-They have been teaching games such as these and skipping games to the Infants from November 2018 to February 2020.
+They taught teaching games such as these and skipping games to the Infants from November 2018 to February 2020.
 At that point, we decided that while what we were doing worked well, it was not very sustainable. as it was quite time consuming training in the senior girls.
 We got some advice about this at a 'Nearly There' Active Schools meeting and decided, based on that advice, to laminate simple games instead and put them in a bucket.
 The senior girls would go to Infant Yard each Friday and teach some of the laminated games from the bucket.
 We had just started that and it was working really well when lockdown started.

 Our yard would probably be unrecognisable now to past-pupils of our school.
-In order to increase children's activity levels in school, in October 2018,we introduced yard equipment-balls, skipping ropes, elastic bands and hoops- at Big Break four days each week.
+In order to increase children's activity levels in school, in October 2018,we introduced yard equipment-balls, skipping ropes, elastic bands and hoops.
 The children are so much more active and the feedback has been really positive from parents, staff and children.
 We store the yard equipment near the exits to yard for easy access.
 Apart from all of the exercise that the children are getting, developing coordination etc. , many teachers have noticed that the children are far happier in yard and this has improved their wellbeing.

 Whole-School Run a Mile Event 2019!

 Through our partnership with DLR Sports Partnership, we learned of this absolutely wonderful event!
 Every child from Junior Infants right up to 6th Class, along with most teachers and even some parents, ran a mile in Marlay Park on 9th May, 2019.
 We cannot thank DLR Sports Partnership enough for this fun and active occasion.
 There was such a great buzz around our school during the whole week of the event.
 This activity certainly went a long way towards teaching us that each and every one of us, regardless of ability, can be active, fit and healthy.
 We loved it so much that we have decided to arrange our own Run A Mile event next year, now that DLR Sports Partnership have shown us how to do it!